-Environmental factors are mainly reflected in our analysis of CDC's public policy mandates and its related critical importance to the government, with the group making environmental factors an integral part of its strategy.
+Environmental factors are mainly reflected in our analysis of CDC's public policy mandates since environmental factors are an integral part of its strategy.
 This translates into its mandates for funding environmentally friendly activities--notably funding and promoting public transportation, land regeneration, and renewable energy and energy efficiency--and also informs its investment strategy for managed assets.
-On the liability side, CDC issued a €500 million sustainability bond in October 2022, following one in June 2021 and another in 2020 (€500 million each), an inaugural benchmark sustainability bond (€500 million) in June 2019, and an inaugural benchmark green bond (€500 million) in February 2017.
+On the liability side, CDC issued two €500 million sustainability bond in May and October 2023, following one in October 2022, one in June 2021, and another in 2020 (€500 million each).
+An inaugural benchmark sustainability bond and an inaugural benchmark green bond of €500 million each were issued, respectively, in June 2019 and February 2017.